chef/chef-web-docs/chef_master/source/chef_shell.rst

    chef (preprod) > nodes.list

-to return something similar to:
+Which will return something similar to:

 .. code-block:: bash